-How is the BTO different from the RSPB?
+How is the British Trust for Ornithology different from RSPB?

 In order to give people an idea of the kind of work we do, I would like to highlight two very different projects:

 Bird Atlas 2007-11 is a collaborative project between BTO, BirdWatch Ireland and the Scottish Ornithologists’ Club, and is aimed at making a record of all the bird species found in Britain and Ireland.
 It’s a mammoth project directly involving almost 20,000 volunteers over four years of fieldwork and drawing on every other survey that we organise.
 BTO’s expertise and experience has been tested to the full by the sheer amount of data produced – over 203 million birds of 570 species have been recorded!
 It’s been 20 years since the last atlas, so when the Bird Atlas 2007-11 book is published in 2013, the results will set the bird conservation agenda for many years to come.
 It will, for example, provide some important and fascinating insights into how bird populations are changing in response to factors like climate change, alterations in farming practices and policy decisions.